wbotelhos/stepy/README.md

-block        : false      // Block the next step if the current is invalid. description  : false      // Choose if the descriptions of the titles will be showed. duration     : 0          // Duration of the transition between steps in ms. errorImage   : false      // If an error occurs, a image is showed in the title of the corresponding step. finish       : undefined  // Callback before the finish action. finishButton : true       // Include the button with class called '.finish' into the last step.
+block        : false      // Block the next step if the current is invalid. description  : false      // Choose if the descriptions of the titles will be showed. duration     : 0          // Duration of the transition between steps in ms. enter        : true       // Enables the enter key to change to the next step. errorImage   : false      // If an error occurs, a image is showed in the title of the corresponding step. finish       : undefined  // Callback before the finish action. finishButton : true       // Include the button with class called '.finish' into the last step.